eficode/copilot-notes-app/README.md

 1. The **Repository access** field should either have All repositories or `Only selected repositories` and ensure the new repository is selected.

+This ensures the Copilot coding agent is properly configured for your repository.

 ## Explore Copilot coding agent settings in your repository

 To check the Copilot coding agent settings for your repository: